rendrap/miss-devi/_pages/publications.md

 [Ensemble of Classifiers Approach for NDT Data Fusion][uffc-04]

-_IEEE Proceedings on Ultrasonics, Ferroelectrics and Frequency Control_, 2004
+IEEE Proceedings on Ultrasonics, Ferroelectrics and Frequency Control, 2004

 </div>
 </div><hr>